How to Celebrate New Years in Germany

 In most places in the states, there are pre-planned fireworks displays.
 Not here.

 It’s a massive free for all.

 New Years is the only time of year that Germans can shoot off as many fireworks as they can without needing any sort of permission.
 And they do.
 Villages, towns, and large cities light millions of fireworks once midnight strikes.

 You can buy fireworks pretty much anywhere, including gas stations and grocery stores.
-And unlike the states, they are really inexpensive.
+And compared to the states they are rather inexpensive.